-Sr. No. Name of the chapter Periods Allotted Objective: History is allied and deeply rooted in the various fields of professions.
-And this course will orient the students in leading and using then as a part of their historical acknowledge.
-1 Archaeology : a) Meaning and object b) Archaeology and Anthropology, Archaeology and Material Sciences. c) A brief history of Indian Archaeology.
-15 Process in Archaeology: a) Scarch of Archaeological Sites. b) Collection and classification of Archaeological material (remains) 10 2 Musicology: a) Definition of museum and Musicology. b) Aims and function of History museums. c) Documentation, identification, classification and indexing of the material. d) Use of History Museum.
-15 3 Tourism : a) Definition and object of Tourism, role of History in Tourism. b) Distinction between travelers and visitors, excursionist and business tour. c) Motivation of Tourism - Pleasure education, culture, Social, ethic, religion, health, history.
-12 4 Types and forms of Tourism: Domestic, regional, national and international.
-08
+Sr. No. Name of the chapter Periods Allutied Objective: History is allied and deeply moded in the various fields of professions.
+And this course will orient the students in caching and using then as a part of their historical acknowledge.
+Archaeology Meaning and object Archaeology and Anthropology, Archaeology and Material Sciences. c) A brief history of Indian Archaeology.
+15 Process in Archaeology: a) Search of Archaeological Sites. b) Collection and classification of Archaeological material (remains) 10 x Musicology : a) Definition of musicology. b) Arms and function of History musiculus. a) Documentation, identification, classification and indexing of the material. d) Use of History Museum.
+15 3 Tourism : a) Definition and object of Tourism, role of History in Tourism. b) Distinction between travelers and visitors, excursionist and tax mess tour. c) Motivation of Tourism - Plenure clustation, culture, Social, ethic, religion, health, history.
+12 4 Types and forms of Tourism: Domestic, regional, national and international 08